Peripli/specification/api.md

 ## Mitigating Orphans

 Service Manager MUST also handle properly the orphan mitigation process as described in the [orphan's section](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#orphans) of the OSB spec.
 How this is done is an implementation detail.
-One possible way would be for the `state` of service instances to include an `OrphanMitigation` `condition` that contains a details whether orphan mitigation is required or not.
+One possible way would be for the `state` of service instances to include an `OrphanMitigation` `cause` that contains a details whether orphan mitigation is required or not.
 When orphan mitigation is required, the relevant process that takes actions based on the `state` MUST take the necessary steps (keep trying to delete the resource entity) to ensure orphans are mitigated correctly.